WebizenAI/devdocs/WebizenTechStack/POCDevWebizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents/BasicWebizenNetworking2.5.md

 ## Introduction

 The basic summary is that it'll be designed to use Tailscale clients, Headscale and the use of caddy server is  considered likely.
+Thereafter also, is a requirement to establish the elected methodology for managing users platforms.
+Presently, the headscale based solution is designed to support only one domain.
+Modifying this to support multiple may be beyond the scope of what is reasonably sought to be achieved for this POC stage.
+Therefore, it is likely a better alternative to design an implementation where each domain operator is setup with their own headend solution.
+This may be different to the requirements for the [[Curator]] solution.

 ### The Headscale
 link: https://github.com/juanfont/headscale